Deshdeepak1/TeleSendFolder/README.md

  5. Next time: Start sendFolder.py

 # On error.
+	If authorization error occurs, delete all(which are corrupted/unauthorised) session files.
+	Else if tkinter error, find how to install tkinter on your os.
-	Find how to install ffmpeg on your os.
+	Else if ffmpeg error, find how to install ffmpeg on your os.